-Unless you are a student or a member of the armed forces (where you may be able to Dual Register) you will need to seek Clearance if you are planning to play in any competitions organised by another Union.
+Unless you are U18, are a student or are a member of the armed forces (where you may be able to Dual Register) you will need to seek Clearance if you are planning to play in any competitions organised by another Union.

 Can I register to play in more than one Union?

-Full time students and those in the armed services may apply to be Dual Registered, which allows them to play in two Unions (e.g. at University in Scotland during Term time and back home during the rest of the year).
+Those under the age of 18, or who are a full time students or who are in armed services may apply to be Dual Registered, which allows them to play in two Unions (e.g. at University in England during Term time and back home during the rest of the year).
 Please see the Dual Registration section of our website for more detail.

 My club is going on Tour – do I need Clearance?